Skip to content

 PostgreSQL 14 + Cloud-managed (RDS, Cloud SQL, Supabase) or self-hosted container.

-Go tool‑chain 1.22 + Needed only if you compile from source.
+Go tool-chain 1.22 + Needed to compile the binary.

 Choose one: